 If you were injured by medical malpractice or your doctor committed a serious error like misdiagnosis or anesthesia mistakes, you could face increased medical expenses, lost wages, and serious pain and suffering.
 This could entitle you to file a lawsuit against the doctor – and perhaps the hospital.
 However, these lawsuits usually have strict deadlines that mean you need to file the claim quickly.
-Our Baltimore medical malpractice lawyers at the Law Offices of Randolph Rice explain how long you have to sue a doctor in Maryland and when that deadline can be extended.
+Our Baltimore medical malpractice lawyers at Rice, Murtha & Psoras explain how long you have to sue a doctor in Maryland and when that deadline can be extended.

 What is the Statute of Limitations on Filing a Medical Malpractice Lawsuit in Maryland?